Pendu/Advanced-Retreival-and-Re-ranking/docs/source/stage1_retrieval/index.rst

 Introduction: From Lexical to Semantic Matching
 -----------------------------------------------

 Text retrieval aims to find relevant information resources (e.g., documents or passages) in response to a user's natural language query.
-As a fundamental technique for overcoming information overload, its methodology has evolved through several distinct paradigms, as outlined in foundational surveys of the field.
+As a fundamental technique for overcoming information overload, its methodology has evolved through several distinct paradigms, as detailed in the comprehensive survey **"Dense Text Retrieval based on Pretrained Language Models: A Survey"** by `Zhao et al. (2022) <https://arxiv.org/abs/2211.14876>`_.

 .. image:: evolution_of_retrieval_methods.png
    :align: center